|

 Particular Solutions and Synthetic Approaches

-FAQ: Resolution of Differential Equations
+FAQ: Solving Differential Equations

-What tools are needed for numerical resolution of differential equations?
+What tools are needed for the numerical resolution of differential equations?
 Numerical tools include discretization algorithms, such as the Euler method, and series approximation techniques to refine solutions over a specific interval.

 What is a differential equation of order n?
 A differential equation of order n is one that requires the solution function to be differentiable n times over a given interval I.